-- 1. Send the Turn Encoder Power Supply ON (SENS\ON) command from the host controller. - 2.
+- 1. Send the sensor ON command from the host controller. - 2.
 After 100 ms, the system is set to rotational serial data reception standby and the incremental pulse up/down counter is cleared to zero. - 3.
 Eight characters of rotational serial data is received. - 4.
 The system enters a normal incremental operation state about 400 ms after the last rotational serial data is received.

-The output pulses are phase-B advanced if the servomotor is turning forward regardless of the setting in Pn000.0.
+- The output pulses are phase-B advanced if the servomotor is turning forward regardless of the setting in Pn000.0. - The command method for the sensor ON command depends on the connected command option module.
+For details, refer to the manual for the connected command option module.